En3rGy/11083_Leistungsmesser/README.md

 | `ts1_cons_curr` | Consumption of the current time span 1, increasing with new ic. |
 | `ts1_cons_pev` | Total consuption during the previous time span 1. |

+### Solution Outline

+Calculations are based on an global counter.
+This counte is first initialised by the first in value recived.
+The global counter is increased by the delta of two ic values recieved.
+To caluclate the consuption during a time span, the value of the global counter at the beginning of the time span is stored.
+This vlaue equals the value of the gloabl counter at the end of the previous time span.
+Consumptions are caluclated by substracting the global counter values stored.

 ### Calculations
 | Description | Formula |
 | --- | --- |